 Recently, I considered that many of us often stay within an industry-specific comfort zone when it comes to selecting new books.
 Traditional wisdom may suggest that you stick to what you know.
 But I’ve found that much of the strategic insight and tactical knowledge that impacts your business is found in the unlikeliest of places.

 Hence, I was so impressed with several excellent – yet diverse books, that I had no choice but to share them with you.
 In hopes that you’ll read them and that they’ll spark genius and refresh your business.

-Sure!
-We all have our tried and true business books that take up coveted space in our iPads, Nooks, Kindles and office shelves … but these five books should definitely be on your list.
-And here’s why:
+We all have our tried and true business books that take up coveted space in our iPads, Nooks, Kindles and office shelves.
+However, these five books should definitely be on your reading list.

 “Be more innovative.
 Stop wasting people’s time.
 Be more successful,” says Eric Ries, entrepreneur and author of the New York Times bestseller “The Lean Startup: How Today’s Entrepreneurs Use Continuous Innovation to Create Radically Successful Business.”